 The past few years have seen rapid growth in crypto assets which are digital assets recorded on a distributed ledger.
 The success of bitcoin and Co. has not escaped the public eye and crypto assets seem to be more than ever on the edge of mass adoption.

-This webinar provides an overview of the world of crypto assets and considers the business case and future potential of a young asset class that is here to stay.
+This workshop provides an overview of the world of crypto assets and considers the business case and future potential of a young asset class that is here to stay.

-Oliver is the author of more than 200 articles and books on Luxembourg and international taxation including Transfer Pricing and related documentation requirements, the OECD Base Erosion and Profit Shifting (“BEPS”) Project and the EU Anti-Tax Avoidance Directives (ATAD 1/ATAD 2), reporting obligations of tax intermediaries (DAC 6), the OECD Model Tax Convention and Tax Treaties, EU Law and the State Aid investigations of the EU Commission (see www.atoz.lu/media-room).
-He is also a regular speaker at conferences as well as a lecturer with House of Training and Legitech.
+Oliver is the author of more than 250 articles and books on Luxembourg and international taxation including Transfer Pricing and related documentation requirements, the OECD Base Erosion and Profit Shifting (“BEPS”) Project and the EU Anti-Tax Avoidance Directives (ATAD 1 & 2), reporting obligations of tax intermediaries (DAC 6), the OECD Model Tax Convention and Tax Treaties, EU Law and the State Aid investigations of the EU Commission.
+He is also a regular speaker at conferences as well as a lecturer with Legitech and ILA.

 Oliver is qualified as a Chartered Accountant in Luxembourg (“Expert-Comptable”) as well as a certified German tax adviser (“Steuerberater”).
 He holds a post-graduate degree in Luxembourg Tax and a degree in Business Administration with a major in Tax from the University of Applied Sciences of Trier (Germany).

-Student fee: 48,55€ VAT excluded, i.e. 50€ VAT included (provided that you send a copy of your student card and a certificate of registration: [email protected]).
+Student rate: 48,55€ VAT not included, i.e. 50€ TTC, provided you send a copy of your student card and proof of registration.

 Tél: 0032 10 42 02 96

 Email: [email protected]